CarleAlexandre/fatlib/README.md

 ## note

+- i started working only on the linux part, i didn't make it compile under windows, as i need to change unistd.h and sys/*.h into windows.h an equivalent for each use (exemple with how process and forking work under windows, or write function)
 - everything should be in it's seperate part of the library
 - you can choose what part you wan't to use(almost like stb header)
 - everything need to be minimalistic and have the least line of code